git504/cheapskatePortfolio/miniPortfolio.md

     PHILOSOPHY
     Always dedicate time to improving my skill set.

 I am applying for a first junior-mid level programming opportunity.
+PERN, MERN, FRONT

 Feeling at ease with the markdown and paper stacks\* _Ref. to my career path as a printMaker 📋_, gave me the interest to acquire a profund knowledge of JavaScript.